 The payment model options available under Direct Contracting are expected to increase beneficiaries’ access to innovative, affordable care while maintaining all original Medicare benefits.
-A model participant in any one of the payment model options available under Direct Contracting, a DCE, may offer benefit enhancements and certain additional services to beneficiaries with no requirement that beneficiaries accept these benefits or services.
-Relative to existing CMS initiatives, the payment model options place an emphasis on voluntary alignment, empowering beneficiaries to choose the health care providers with whom they want to have a care relationship.
+A model participant in any one of the payment model options available under Direct Contracting, a DCE, may offer benefit enhancements and beneficiary engagement initiatives to beneficiaries with no requirement that beneficiaries accept these benefits or services.
+Relative to prior CMS initiatives, the payment model options place an emphasis on voluntary alignment, empowering beneficiaries to choose the health care providers with whom they want to have a care relationship.
 The payment model options also aim to improve beneficiaries’ experience of care by reducing administrative burdens on practitioners, so that they can focus on what is most important, spending time with patients.

 The payment model options available under Direct Contracting seek to reduce program expenditures and improve quality of care and health outcomes for Medicare beneficiaries through alignment of financial incentives and an emphasis on beneficiary choice and care delivery while maintaining access to care for beneficiaries, including patients with complex, chronic conditions and seriously ill populations.
 Specifically, to help ensure that care quality is improved and beneficiary choice and access are protected, CMS will tie a meaningful percentage of the benchmark to performance on quality of care, while also monitoring to ensure that beneficiaries’ access to care is not adversely affected as a result of the model.